elliotmangini/blog-agile-01/README.md

 <em>It is advisable to use a scrum approach anytime we are moving quickly and making a lot of changes or involving the consumer's feedback regularly.</em>

-<h2>Review</h2>
+<h2>Iterative Workflow Review (Scrum)</h2>

-Agile Project Management is a flexible approach to building a project that utilizes Scrum.
+Agile Project Management is a flexible approach to building a project when it utilizes Scrum.

 <ul>
     <li>Project Planning - Breaking the project into tasks, sprints, and estimating timeframes.</li>